CouncilofLorien/counciloflorien.github.io/docs/cards/T/test-of-lore.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Sage only, and only if a character in his company has a Gold Ring.
 Play to test a Gold Ring; subtract one from the result of the roll (or draw). <br>_"The moon was shining in a broad silver crescent.
-He held up the map and the white light shone through it."_ ***---Hob***
+He held up the map and the white light shone through it."_ ***---&NoBreak;Hob***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>